voltura/WeekNumber/README.md

 - English
 - Swedish

-<sub>_If you want to contribute with other languages, please create an Issue and I'll contact you!_<sub>
+<sub>_If you want to contribute with other languages, please create an Issue on Github and I'll contact you!_<sub>

 ## Screenshots
 #### System tray area icon with default colors